fabiandarga/energy-load-display/README.md

 > "Warning: at 2:00 the batteries are empty"
 > "Warning: at 4:50 total load is expect to rise above 80"
 > "Danger: at 5:30 total load is expect to rise above 100"
+## Project Setup
+This Project uses **Vue.js 3**.
+I have been using Vue2 for a long time and lately a bit more react.
+Now I wanted to try a small project with Vue3.

+For the charts I have added
+**chart.js and vue-chartjs**.
+I have worked with this before, so I knew how to use its features.
+The api feels a bit outdated to me, but has a lots of options.
+I think there are alternatives which are maybe a little bit more modern and interactive.
 ## Project Commands
 ### Project Setup